ENGN2912B-2018/HPC-A/Qt installation guide.md

 ## Part 2: Windows 10 Qt Installation Guide

+Part 2 is a Qt installation guide for Windows 10.

 Go to the [Qt official release website](http://download.qt.io/official_releases/qt/), choose a version you want to install and download it.
 The Qt installation in Win 10 is pretty easy.
 It just like install any other softwares.

-After finishing the installation, you should go to check whether your compiler will work.
-Go to Tools >Options >and select Kits.
+After finishing the installation, you should go to **check whether your compiler will work.** Go to Tools >Options >and select Kits.

 ![Qt kit](https://github.com/ENGN2912B-2018/HPC-A/blob/master/images/Qt.png)